Definition

 Crying weapon at door.
 Boundary plea.

-Crying weapon in church or ritual.
-Sacred grief.
+Crying weapon in crowd.
+Public grief or exposure.

 Semantic contrast matrix